 Designation of Judicial Seats for Election Purposes.
-Section 4 of the PCS would require that ballots and notices of candidacy contain a designation of the seat sought by the candidate when there are two or more vacancies for an elected office.
+Section 4 would require that ballots and notices of candidacy contain a designation of the seat sought by the candidate when there are two or more vacancies for the office of Justice or judge of the courts.
 The designation used will be determined by the State Board of Elections & Ethics Enforcement, but may not be the name of any incumbent or any other individual.